SAIRAJ41/App-Development-Experiments/README.md

 8. Navigation App :
 An exploration into common mobile app navigation structures.
 This experiment implements both tab-based navigation (for quickly switching between main views) and a drawer navigation (a side menu for secondary or less-frequently used options).
 This is a crucial step for understanding how to structure a multi-screen, user-friendly mobile application.

+9. SQLite :
+This experiment extends the basic calculator app (Expt 4) by introducing local data persistence.
+Using SQLite, the app will store and retrieve a history of calculations, demonstrating how to perform basic CRUD operations directly on the device's storage.
+This is a practical application of the sqflite package in a Flutter environment.

+10. Firestore :
+Building on the React Native To-Do List (Expt 5), this project focuses on integrating a cloud database using Google Firestore.
+The goal is to make the to-do list sync across devices in real-time.
+This involves setting up the React Native environment for Firebase, managing asynchronous data streams, and understanding authentication for read/write permissions.

 📁 Repository Structure
 Each experiment is organized in its own folder, containing all the necessary source code files, a README.md specific to that project, and a screenshot of the output.
 This makes it easy to navigate and understand each individual experiment.